! -- Icons -->

 You will need to apply through the Admissions Team for a school place if you want to transfer between Telford and Wrekin schools, have moved or are planning to move to the Telford and Wrekin area during the academic year.

-Children with an Education, Health and Care Plan which names the school will be allocated places.
+Children with an Education, Health and Care Plan which names the Academy will be allocated places.

 Those children who are or were previously looked after by Telford & Wrekin or any other local authority.
 A 'looked after child', or a child who was previously looked after, but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
 Children previously in state care outside of England and have ceased to be in state care as a result of being adopted.
 All these children are known as children in care and will be offered places.

-In the case of oversubscription, children who live in the Academy’s defined catchment area, and who live closest to the Academy, measured by straight line distance to the school, will be offered places in this order:
+In the case of oversubscription, children who live in the Academy’s defined catchment area, and who live closest to the Academy, measured by straight line from the pupil’s home (front door) distance to the Academy main office entrance point, will be offered places in this order:

-Any places which remain available, will then be allocated to applicants from outside the school’s defined catchment area, as measured by a straight line distance to the school, in this order:
+Any places which remain available, will then be allocated to applicants from outside the Academy’s defined catchment area, as measured by a straight line from the pupil’s home (front door) distance to the Academy main office entrance point, in this order:

 Admission TeamTelford & Wrekin CouncilDarby HouseTelfordTF3 4JAEmail: firstname.lastname@example.org